hphelion/documentation/moonshot/install.beforeyouinstall.md

 \* <b>Note</b>: You can add multiple Baremetal Hosts with the same type of network connectivity shown in the diagram.

-HP Cloud OS for Moonshot will have the following network configuration:
+As shown in the diagram, HP Cloud OS for Moonshot will have the following network configuration:

 * <b>Admin Node</b>: 2 NICs - Admin Network and Public Network

 * <b>Controller Node</b>: 3 NICs - Admin Network, Nova_Flat Network, and Public Network

 * <b>Baremetal Host</b>: 3 NICs - Admin Network , Nova_Flat Network, and IPMI Network

+The NICs per node/host NIC are as follows:

 <table style="text-align: left; vertical-align: top; min-width:700px;">